17 June 2026

 Growth (1970s) | Leonardo Paniagua adds romantic themes. | Attracts broader audiences with a softer sound. |

-Modernization (1986) | Blas Durán pioneers electric Bachata. | Updates the sound to appeal to younger generations. |
+Modernization (1986) | Blas Durán pioneers electric Bachata . | Updates the sound to appeal to younger generations. |

-Mainstream Breakthrough (1990) | Juan Luis Guerra’s release Bachata Rosa. | Brings global respectability and mainstream success. |
+Mainstream Breakthrough (1990) | Juan Luis Guerra’s release of Bachata Rosa. | Brings global respectability and mainstream success. |

 International Success (2002) | Aventura’s “Obsesión” becomes a hit worldwide. | Gains global popularity. |

-New Style (2000s) | Bachata Sensual is developed in Spain by Korke y Judith. | Introduces a new, sensual dance style. |
+New Style (2000s) | Bachata Sensual is developed in Spain by Korke Y Judith. | Introduces a new, sensual dance style. |

 Global Recognition (2019) | UNESCO adds Dominican Bachata to its cultural heritage list. | Recognized as a cultural treasure. |